BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 ### Without repository

-In some cases, you might choose to not use the repository for the profile serialization.
-In such cases you should add the trait `Binaryk\LaravelRestify\Repositories\UserProfile` into your `UserRepository`:
+In some cases, you might choose not to use the repository for the profile serialization.
+Afterwards, you should add the trait `Binaryk\LaravelRestify\Repositories\UserProfile` into your `UserRepository`:

 ```php